-In-person and remote Crisis services provided by Center staff are available whenever the Counseling Center is open.
+In-person and remote crisis services provided by Center staff are available whenever the Counseling Center is open.
 The availability of these services is widely advertised and well known by members of the campus community.
+If a staff member is not available during normal business hours, a representative of the Counseling Center will assist the student with making a call to ProtoCall.